 KINDNESS or UGLINESS.

-I’ll take and be kind any day, all day!
+Take kind and be kind all day, every day!

 When actions speak louder than words ~

-So when the hear your words, they only hear kind words.
+So when they hear your words, they only hear kind words.

 5) Be Loving To Your Friend